Oxford Plains Speedway

-Oxford Plains Speedway is a 3/8 mile racetrack located in Oxford, Maine.
+Oxford Plains Speedway is a 0.375 mi racetrack located in Oxford, Maine.
+Known as "Maine’s Superspeedway," it hosts short-track racing tournaments and other events.
+The speedway is the largest spectator facility in the state of Maine, with seating for 14,000 people.

 Track operations

-With 14,000 seats, the speedway has the largest seating capacity of any sporting venue in Maine.
+The speedway has the largest seating capacity of any sporting venue in Maine.
 The main race held there is the Bar Harbor Bank & Trust Oxford 250, which has run under various sanctions over the years; in the early 1990s, the race was a combination race between the NASCAR Busch Series and NASCAR Busch North Series, but it later became an American Canadian Tour Late Model race, and now a Pro All Star Series Super Late Model race.
 The 250 green flag lap race has often featured stars from NASCAR's three national series, even when it was not an Xfinity championship race in the early 1990s, as it is currently held during the NASCAR late-summer off week.
 Among the NASCAR stars who have raced the annual Oxford 250 are 17 drivers who have won NASCAR Cup Series majors, with eleven of them Sprint Cup Series champions, and five of those are now NASCAR Hall of Fame members.

 The track is well known for its wide-open turns.

-The track also hosted 3 NASCAR Cup Series races between 1966 and 1968, with 2 of them won by Bobby Allison and the other by Richard Petty.
+It hosted three NASCAR Cup Series races between 1966 and 1968, with three of them won by Bobby Allison and the other by Richard Petty.

 The speedway is also known around Maine for yearly hosting several Pro All Star Series races during the season, and for its motor mayhem events that include smokey doughnut shows, spectator drags, jack and jill races, enduros, and formally had the ramp jump that has been discontinued for safety reasons.
 The track offers racing twice weekly during the season.
 The Wednesday night Oxford Acceleration Series offers five divisions including Outlaws, Rebels, Sport Trucks, Cruisers and Ladies divisions.
 Saturday night Oxford Championship Series divisions include the headlining Super Late Models with Street Stocks, Bandits, Figure 8s as well as regional divisions that include Legends, North East Classic Lites, the Wicked Good Vintage Racing Association and the Pro All Star Series Modifieds.